 French is introduced to the pupils in Key Stage 2.
 Learning another language fosters their curiosity and deepens their understanding of the world.
 Children are encouraged to express their ideas in another language, communicate for practical purposes and learn new ways of thinking.
-French lessons involve lots of role play scenarios in which the children are encouraged to try out their new language skills.
+Language lessons (which at times also include German and Spanish) involve lots of role play scenarios in which the children are encouraged to try out their new skills.